 Chris has a broad interest in Operations Management and is a Chartered Engineer and Fellow of the Institution of Engineering Technology (formally the Institution of Electrical Engineers).
-He is currently Director of Research.
+He was Director of Research until 1st May 2013 and previously Head of the Operations Management Subject Group.
 Operations Management is concerned with the efficient and effective use of resources and aims to improve the competitiveness organisations.
 His research is focused on the manufacturing and health sectors.

 NHS North East is the first Strategic Health Authority (SHA) to adopt a region-wide strategy that aims to transform an entire healthcare system through the application of the North East Transformation System (NETS).
 This has three elements – the vision, the compact and the method.
 The vision is to provide excellent healthcare.
 The compact seeks to reshape the psychological contract between clinicians and the institutions in which they work to facilitate transformational change.
 The method which aims to improve processes, quality and efficiency through the application of Lean philosophy and techniques.
 Newcastle University Business School, together with Professor Hunter at the Wolfson Research Institute at Durham University have been awarded £500k by the National Institute for Health Research to conduct a three year project to evaluate the NETS initiative.
 This research adopts a mixed methods approach that seeks to evaluate both process and outcomes using qualitative and quantitative methods.